vbrown608/jekyll-portfolio/_blog/cropping-gifs.md

 To avoid these artifacts, we need to do some preprocessing on each layer of the gif before we transform it.
 We use an imagemagick command called *coalesce*.

-Coalesce converts each layer of the image into a full-canvas snapshot showing what the gif should look like at that moment in the animation.
+Coalesce converts each layer of the image into a full-canvas snapshot showing what the gif should look like at that moment in time.
 For the example K animation, coalesce would turn each layer into a full-size, partially completed K:

 ![Montage of gif layers showing the output of the coalesce command.
 Each layer now shows the full gif at that point in the animation.](/images/coalesce_k_montage.gif)

 `convert best_woman.gif -coalesce best_woman_coalesced.gif` gives us a coalesced version of the original image.

 An unsurprising side effect of coalesce is that it makes the filesize of the gif much larger.
-Where previously each frame had to show the pixels that changed at the moment, each frame now must show the entire image.
+Where previously each frame had to show only the pixels that changed since the previous frame, each frame now must show the entire image.
 In the case of lengthy animated gifs where very little changes from frame to frame, the file size can grow enormously.

 For that reason, after running coalesce and then transforming the image, we need to reoptimize the gif.